Our Mission

 She aims to bring a fresh perspective on commerciality to Lawyers for Nature, reimagining the future of commoditisation in a way that benefits the planet.

-Our founders, Paul and Brontie, met at the UK Wild Law Conference in 2019.
-After the event, Paul shared a vision with Brontie for an organisation called ‘Lawyers for Trees.’
-As an activist and lawyer, Paul wanted to create an organisation to help community groups and environmental defenders protect Nature with legal support and education.
+Our founders, Paul and Brontie, met at the 2019 UK Wild Law Conference.
+After the event, Paul shared a vision with Brontie for an organisation called ‘Lawyers for Trees’.
+As a lawyer, Paul sought to create an organisation that would help community groups and environmental defenders protect Nature through legal support and education.

 At the centre of our organisation is Rights of Nature.
-This is, in short, the idea that Nature, either as specific parts such as woodland or rivers or entire ecosystems, should have legal rights and personhood in the same way companies and humans do.
+This is, in short, the idea that Nature, either specific parts like woodlands or rivers, or entire ecosystems, should have legal rights and personhood in the same way that companies and humans do.

-We lobby on an international level and attended COP16 to lobby on how we can incorporate a Rights of Nature approach in the Biodiversity Credit Marketplace.
-We worked with the People’s Assembly of Ireland and the Irish Government to seek constitutional amendments to give Nature rights.
-We are also part of the UK wide consortium to bring a Rights of Nature bill to the UK Parliament in 2026.
+Lawyers for Nature lobby on an international level and attended COP16, the United Nations Biodiversity Conference, to advocate for integrating a Rights of Nature approach in the Biodiversity Credit Marketplace.
+We worked with the People’s Assembly of Ireland and the Irish Government to seek constitutional amendments for Nature and we are part of the UK-wide consortium to bring a Rights of Nature bill to the UK Parliament in 2026.

-At a more local level, we are looking at ways we can bring Rights of Nature to life by using a people’s tribunal to demonstrate Rights of Nature in action on the River Wye and work with local river groups to encourage river guardianship.
+At a more local level, we work with local river groups to encourage river guardianship.
 We are also developing an education and training program so that more people, in more places, can learn about Rights of Nature and become Nature Directors.

-We continue to envision new ways that the law can help create a thriving, resilient and sustainable future for all life on earth.
+We continue to envision new ways for the law to help create a thriving, resilient, and sustainable future, not solely for humans but for all life on earth.

 This work is not possible without a network of partners who are paving the way together.
 We collaborate and work with the following organisations: